- **IMPORTANT - Please Note Requirements for Abstract Submission Below**

 - Put the name of your faculty sponsor(s) in parenthesis.

-- The name of your location is next (Penn State Behrend, etc.) followed by your department and discipline.
+- The name of your location is next (Penn State Behrend, etc.) followed by your discipline.

 - Finally, type either POSTER or ORAL PRESENTATION (in all capital letters in the lower right corner and include the address and other information as requested below for the primary contact person, followed by information for each co-author and faculty sponsor.